Chris Columbus's unrealized projects: 1990s

-Madeleine
+Madeline

-In 1993, it was reported in Variety that TriStar Pictures had purchased the rights to Ludwig Bemelmans' Madeleine children's book series, with Columbus in negotiations to direct a film of the property.
+In 1993, it was reported in Variety that TriStar Pictures had purchased the rights to Ludwig Bemelmans' Madeline children's book series, with Columbus in negotiations to direct a film of the property.
 The film was later made in 1998, directed by Daisy von Scherler Mayer.

 Fantastic Four film

 In 1995, Columbus wrote for 20th Century Fox a script for the long time planned Fantastic Four feature-length film.
 The film was supposed to be released around the 2001 summer.
 Peter Segal was attached to direct it, but later, he dropped the project, so Raja Gosnell took the director's chair, but he dropped it after being hired by Warner Bros. to direct Scooby-Doo and its sequel.
 After this, director Peyton Reed entered into the project and wanted to cast Renée Zellweger as Invisible Woman.
 The film was finally released in 2005, directed by Tim Story and written by Michael France and Mark Frost.